grantpeterwilliamson/Playlist_buddy/README.md

 I can’t stress this enough:

-- ❗️ **DO NOT make changes to synced playlists from multiple devices at the same time**
+- ❗️ **DO NOT have two users Delete or reorder from a playlist or multiple devices at the same time**
-- ❗️ If deleting tracks, do it together, on one device, ideally in the same room

-Additions are generally safe — but simultaneous **removals or reorders** can cause sync issues or data loss.
+- ❗️ If deleting tracks, do it together, on one device, ideally in the same room, use the time to compliment each others hair Additions are generally safe — but simultaneous **removals or reorders** can cause sync issues or data loss.

 ---